tahaderouiche/github-for-developers-7/docs/taha-derouiche.md

 * Create a version in web that uses only technology used in web.
 * Create a smartphone version.
 * Create a config file that will make the user straight away switch to the right version when connecting to the website.

+This has to be done within a week.